Please check this page each week for updates and announcements.

 This is the schedule of lab experiments.
 If there will be changes, the schedule will be adjusted to reflect those changes.

-Note the rotation of labs during the weeks of October 21-25 and October 28-31.
-Click on the Molecular Modeling - Spartan link to find out your lab schedule (note date/time and location).
+Note the rotation of labs during the weeks of November 3-7 and November 10-14.
+More info will be provided soon.
 Plan your lab preparations in advance.

 This is a tentative schedule: